Nexmo/station/_documentation/conversation/code-snippets/conversation/record-conversation.md

 ---
 title: Record a Conversation
+navigation_weight: 4
 ---

 # Record a Conversation

-In this code snippet you will see how to record a Conversation.
+In this code snippet you learn how to record a Conversation.

 ## Example